brittanyjat/UserSearch/README.md

 2. Solution should either seed data or provide a way to enter new users or both

 3. Simulate search being slow and have the UI gracefully handle the delay
+---
+## Technical Requirements
+1. A Web Application using WebAPI and a front-end JavaScript framework (e.g., Angular, AngularJS, React, Aurelia, etc.)

+2. Use an ORM framework to talk to the database

+3. Unit Tests for appropriate parts of the application